kunstmusik/pink/doc/terminology.md

 * Unit Generator - Composable units of signal processing.
 These are used to create directed acyclic graphs of signal processing, for example, to build up instruments  effects.
 See [ugen](ugen.md) for more information.

+* Engine Time - The current value of time by the engine, measured as the number of blocks or number of samples since the engine's start, depending on the processing model of the engine.
+Pink uses a block-based model, so time is measured in number of blocks; sample time can be derived from block time (block number * block size) for sample-accurate operations.
+For musical operations to be in sync with generated sound, they must be done in sync with engine time.
+If an operation is done in accordance with another clock (i.e. using a separate timer in another thread), it can not be in sync with the engine time.